ToraenN/buildpacks/README.md

 # Program Flow
 The script then builds the list of pages for one of its categories, and then visits each page in that category.
 It retrieves from each page: all template codes, the rating, and the gametypes.
 Each build is then written to all relevant directories (Each gametype gets a directory with subdirectories for each rating - builds go only in the rating subdirectories) in the 'PvX Build Packs' folder.
 Once a category is complete, it repeats for the next category until all categories are complete.

+# Notes
+The script only recognizes builds in the 'Build:' and 'Archive:' namespaces on PvXwiki.

+It will skip any builds that have an open primary profession (Guild Wars does not recognize template codes that lack a primary profession so there is no point in saving them).

+Team builds are saved in their own subfolders and each template is named: Team - Build Name - #.txt.
+The script does not pull the builds' names or profession prefixes from the page to name the file with.

+Non-team builds that have separate player and hero template codes will appropriately be sorted to the 'general' (player build) and 'hero' (hero build) folders.

 # Debugging
 The script has two debugging outputs: buildpackshttpdebug.txt (for HTTPConnection errors) and buildpacksdebug.txt (for the build-writing portion of the script).